nashid/org-structure-slack/README.md

 A Slack client built on top of [org-structure-cli][org-structure-cli].

-Commands entered in the bot that start with `get` or `find` are passed straight through to a local org-structure-cli.
-Any response is passed back to the user with some minor data formatting.
+Allows you to ask questions about our organization, which are passed as commands to a local org-structure-cli.
 The client is pulled in as a submodule.

 The bot also integrates with PagerDuty and can be used to page a team.
 The team's PagerDuty service is looked up using the cli (it expects a team column called 'PagerDuty')